petitmi/petitmi.github.io/content/bread/20230918-Project-management/index.md

 ## Who makes the decision?
 **Establishing a clear decision-making process** is key to dealing with conflict.
 We must set boundaries for reaching a final decision.
 Once a decision is made, we should put aside all doubts and move together in the same direction.

 In certain specific areas, we have more expertise than the decision-makers, which is why we were hired.
 There are instances where we know that following the decision they have made will lead to failure.
-However, even in such cases, we still need to go ahead in this way. **It's the rules of consensus, and we need to wait for decision-makers, who also need time to  learn and develop.**
+However, even in such cases, **we still need to go ahead in the way of consensus.
+We sometimes need to exercise patience for decision-makers, who also need time to learn and develop.**